This is an announcement regarding my upcoming book: Data Science 2.0. The subtitle is Automation, survival kit, career resources.

 - selection of R, Python, machine learning, Hadoop, visualization and other resources

 You can already have a peek at the content, by clicking here and looking at the double-starred articles: they will be incorporated in our new book.
 I will complete the listing (of contributions to be added to our new book, the double-starred articles) in the next few weeks.
+For recent articles to be added to Data Science 2.0, click here.
 A link to the eBook (once the first draft is completed) will be provided here.
 So bookmark this page!

 Follow us on Twitter: @DataScienceCtrl | @AnalyticBridge